-- A. Wisconsin Act 175 requires the DOJ to allow law enforcement agencies to use its crime alert network to disseminate to broadcasters and outdoor advertisers reports of missing veterans at risk. - B. When the department receives information pertaining to a missing veteran at risk within 72 hours of the individual's disappearance, the department shall disseminate the report as quickly as practically possible if the following conditions apply: - 1.
-There is reason to believe the veteran at risk is missing due to their physical or mental health condition; - 2.
-There is sufficient information available to disseminate that could assist in locating the missing veteran - C. If the above conditions are met and it is confirmed that a veteran at risk is missing, a department authorized Green Alert shall go out by email, text message, or fax through the Wisconsin Crime Alert Network (WCAN) to notify the public that a veteran at risk is missing. - D. The content of the Green Alert shall be approved by a supervisor prior to distribution.
-The alert shall not contain any information that is HIPPA protected or sensitive in nature. - E. The Green Alert is valid for as long as the department designates. - 1.
+Wisconsin Act 175 requires the DOJ to allow law enforcement agencies to use its crime alert network to disseminate to broadcasters and outdoor advertisers reports of missing veterans at risk.

+When the department receives information pertaining to a missing veteran at risk within 72 hours of the individual's disappearance, the department shall disseminate the report as quickly as practically possible if the following conditions apply: There is reason to believe the veteran at risk is missing due to their physical or mental health condition;

+There is sufficient information available to disseminate that could assist in locating the missing veteran

+If the above conditions are met and it is confirmed that a veteran at risk is missing, a department authorized Green Alert shall go out by email, text message, or fax through the Wisconsin Crime Alert Network (WCAN) to notify the public that a veteran at risk is missing.

+The content of the Green Alert shall be approved by a supervisor prior to distribution.
+The alert shall not contain any information that is HIPPA protected or sensitive in nature.

+The Green Alert is valid for as long as the department designates.

 Wisconsin Department of Justice (DOJ) must be contacted to cancel the alert within one hour of locating the subject of the alert.
+The supervisor or MOC shall notify the Communication Center or other designee to cancel the alert.

-42.5.6 DATA SYSTEMS ENTRY AND REMOVAL
+42.5.7 DATA SYSTEMS ENTRY AND REMOVAL

 - A. Upon report of a missing person, the appropriate entries shall be made in local, state, and national information databases in accordance with established procedures (NCIC and the National Center for Missing and Exploited Children).
 For missing persons under 21 years of age, entries should always be made in CIB and NCIC.
 Missing persons 18-20 years of age do not have to be endangered for entry.
 For missing persons 21 years of age or more, entries should be made in CIB and NCIC if endangered. - B. Upon location of a missing person, all agencies and information systems previously contacted for assistance shall be notified, updated, and computer messages canceled.
-In cases involving an Amber alert, the Dane County Communications Center should be contacted to facilitate cancellation of the alert. - C. Supplemental report(s) should include as complete an account as possible of the whereabouts, action, and activities of children while missing, as well as the verification that all computer alerts have been removed and by whom.